"What gets us into trouble is not what we don't know. It's what we know for sure that just ain't so."

 "The most difficult subjects can be explained to the most slow-witted man if he has not formed any idea of them already; but the simplest thing cannot be made clear to the most intelligent man if he is firmly persuaded that he knows already, without a shadow of a doubt, what is laid before him."

 Systems, be they organisational, physiological or psychological, all have the tendency to be self-sustaining.
-In the face of constant change in the environments on which they depend, systems continuously adapt their behaviour to neutralise the disruptive effect that these changes would otherwise have on the equilibrium of internal conditions and processes.
-In spite of our individual atomistic perceptions, they maintain themselves through the co-ordinated response of their individual elements.
+In the face of constant change in the environments on which they depend, systems continuously adapt their behaviour to neutralize the disruptive effect that these changes would otherwise have on the equilibrium of internal conditions and processes.
+In spite of our individual atomistic perceptions, they maintain themselves through the coordinated response of their individual elements.
 We experience this homeostatic drive in our own lives as the generally subtle yet pervasive bias that favours those actions which feel comfortable.

-Based upon understandings and insights gained from a wide range of consulting experience, our systemic interventions can help clients cut through complexity, focus challenges, and effectively engage with the elementary perceptions and relationships which derail them.
+Based upon understandings and insights gained from a wide range of consulting experience, our systemic interventions can help clients cut through complexity, focus challenges, and effectively engage with the elementary perceptions and relationships that derail them.